 Slow-cooked in a dutch oven, this pulled pork recipe uses a wet rub of Mexican spices to deliver a smokey, savory, slightly sweet taste to carnitas perfect for tacos!
 Grab authentic flavors of Mexican Pulled Pork, minus the lard, from the comfort of your dutch oven.
-Make every day Taco Tuesday!
+Make every day Taco Tuesday with this dish, Tortilla Lasagna, or taco chili!

 The dutch oven outdoes itself yet again.
 This Mexican Pulled Pork recipe is perfect for Pork Enchiladas, Pork Tacos, and even a Pulled Pork Sandwich using homemade white bread!
 Whatever you eat it with, even if that’s just a fork, you’ll be sure to add this to the meal plan at least once per month.